9 Most Profitable Trees To Grow In Your Backyard | Planting Guide & FAQ

 These trees may be purchased for garden supply stores, landscaping businesses, or even for individual clients.
 Many ornamental trees are fairly challenging to cultivate and are in great demand, making them quite costly.

-Some popular and profitable landscape trees (to sell in 10-15 gallon containers) include:
+Some of the most expensive trees for landscaping (to sell in 10-15 gallon containers) include:

 • American Elms